 In shady areas like under trees we use a shady mix blend containing low light grasses.

-Before we spread the seed we use a machine to loosen the soil.
-More attention is considered to bald spots and areas where "existing lawn" growth is thin.
+Before we spread the seed, we use a machine to loosen the soil.
+More attention is paid to bald spots and areas where "existing lawn" growth is thin.

-Following, we use a spreader to distribute grass seed evenly.
-We pay close attention during this process to avoid getting seed in planting areas "garden beds" and patios.
-In addition we hand seed near the edges of plantin beds to help create denser growth around the edges, so when it is mowed it will get a sharp manicured look.
+Following, we use a spreader to distribute grass seeds evenly.
+We pay close attention during this process to avoid getting seeds in ornamental areas (garden beds and patios).
+In addition, we hand-seed near the edges of planting beds to help create denser growth around the edges, so when it is mowed it will get a sharp manicured look.

-To settling the seed, we go over the seeded area with a roller or use the back of a leaf rake, this will help make seed to soil contact
+To settling the sod/seed, we go over the sod or seeded area with a roller or a rake, this will help make seed to soil contact

 To accelerate seed germination and root development, we recommend to spread starter fertilizer during the seeding process

 To prevent birds from eating the seed and to promote moisture to aid the seed, we spread a layer of organic leafgro or straw for "newly seeded lawns"